 Many patients deny that they clench and grind their teeth at night even when there is clear evidence of tooth wear and gum recession present.
-Some patients even feel offended that such a claim was made.
+Some patients even feel offended that their dentist made such a claim.
 When your dentist tells you that you grind your teeth, this is not an educated guess, it is a fact.
 Our goal is to educate you on the situation so that you can take action if you want to.
-The problem that I see on a daily basis is that people seem to regard teeth grinding and clenching as a “character flaw,” when in reality, the majority of people clench or grind to some degree.
-Hopefully, I will make all of you so-called “grinders” feel better about yourselves, because I am a grinder!
-That’s right, I have been a severe grinder since my late teens and just like you, I didn’t believe it either.
-I had many symptoms of a grinder (morning headaches and jaw tension, temper-ature sensitivity throughout the mouth, receding gums, chipping teeth), however, I attributed them to other things in life like stress or just being born with “sensitive teeth.”
+The problem that we see daily is that people seem to regard teeth grinding and clenching as a “character flaw.”
+However, the majority of people clench or grind to some degree.
+There are many reasons why you grind your teeth at night.
+Perhaps you suffer from TMJ, or you’re feeling extremely stressed during the day and it carries over at night.

-The thought of wearing an appliance every night for a problem that didn’t seem real was not appealing to me.
-Then I cracked my first molar.
-It was only a small hairline fracture, but when I chewed on it I definitely knew it was there!
-So I finally broke down in dental school and made myself an “occlusal guard” to wear at night.
+The thought of wearing an appliance every night for a problem that didn’t seem real was not appealing to him.
+He then cracked his first molar.
+It was only a small hairline fracture, but when he chewed on it he knew it was there!
+So he finally broke down in dental school and made himself an “occlusal guard” to wear at night.
 Occlusal guards are hard acrylic appliances custom made for you that help to prevent any further damage by protecting your teeth.